NSombekke/Logic-LLM/blogpost.md

 Table 1 shows the results of the experiments with the open-source model.
 It displays that Logic-LM only scored highest on the LogicalDeduction dataset, where it scored 60.67 compared to 35.33 and 39.00 for Standard and CoT respectively.
 For the other datasets Logic-LM got outperformed by either the Standard or the CoT model.
 TODO: Insert % of how much better/worse

-Comparing these results to the GPT model results, we observe that Llama generally performs worse than the GPT models.
-Logic-LM has significantly lower scores compared to all GPT models for the Proofwriter, FOLIO and AR-LSAT dataset and slight lower scores for the LogicalDeduction dataset.
+Comparing these results to the GPT model results from the original paper (Pan et al., 2023), we observe that Llama generally performs worse than the GPT models.
+Logic-LM has significantly lower scores compared to all GPT models for the Proofwriter, FOLIO and AR-LSAT dataset and slightly lower scores for the LogicalDeduction dataset.
 Only on the PrOntoQA Llama achieved a higher score than gpt-3.5-turbo, while still having worse scores when using the other GPT models.
 For the Standard and CoT method we observe similar performance to gpt-3.5-turbo while also being outperformed by the other GPT models.

 ### <a name="sr results">Self-refinement</a>